 The Film’s Design

 The film is being designed to have maximum awareness by filling out roles with A-list actors who share a deep appreciation of music.
 And by placing iconic music artists, from across all genres, in small “character” cameos.
 Additionally, these artists, along with many others, will record brief testimonials sharing their personal journeys, key influences and deep support of music education.
 A dozen of these testimonials will appear before the film’s end credit roll.
 Dozens more will be added to the extended DVD release.
-This combination of star talent will ensure wide appeal and lift the film to event status far beyond the massive built-in audience.
+This combination of star talent will ensure wide appeal and lift the film far beyond its huge, built-in audience